rexadrivan351/emoney/README.md

 # Electronic Money
-payment industry and electronic money
+payment network and electronic money

 ## Solve

 API for shopping
-Online Store
+documentation for developers
 No *documentation!*